eunchanity/eunchanity.github.io/_posts/2020-08-05-breast-cancer.markdown

 This is a flask app that I created to demonstrate the effects of the characteristics on the odds of a tumor being benign or malignant.
 Just like the graph above, the app reinforces the idea that cell degradation and tumor growth have the greatest effect on malignant odds.

+This app has been deployed and is also available here: <a href="https://breast-cancer-tumor-classifer.herokuapp.com/" target="_blank">https://breast-cancer-tumor-classifer.herokuapp.com/</a>

 ---

 # Key Takeaways <a name="takeaway"></a>